ida/adi.devgen/README.md

 Yet another command-line Plone-Add-On-Generator, just the way I like it:

-No dependencies, some Python-methods, that's all.
+No dependencies, no possible conflicts, some Python-methods, that's all.

 Installation